 - parental feelings of isolation, depression or anxiety

-The aim of this programme is to address the barriers that affect a families’ ability to develop learning and developmental opportunities for their preschool children.
-Parent-volunteers are recruited and attend an 8 week training course.
+The aim of this service is to address the barriers that affect a families’ ability to develop learning and developmental opportunities for their preschool children.
+Parent-volunteers are recruited, vetted and attend an 8 week training course.
 Following training, they are matched with a family for 8-12 visits or 4 months who they support to offer emotional and practical support in a range of situations.
-They can then support them to develop a learning friendly environment at home, for example, encouraging families to access books.
-In addition, they help parents to identify skills which the child would need by school such as toilet training or socialisation.
-Parents are supported to help their child develop these skills, for example the volunteer may go with the family to attend a parent and baby group.
+Once those barriers have been addressed, parents are more able to:

-The volunteers are recruited through advertising.
-Families can self-refer or can be referred by professionals (health visitors, social workers or other professionals).
+Families can contact us directly or via another statutory or voluntary service that is currently supporting them.
 The support is open to families of children from birth to starting school age.
 Feedback is provided by the volunteers and the families we work with to ensure that we are constantly improving the service.

 - Children will experience an improved home environment.
 For example, ensuring availability of toys and books, implementing de-cluttering and cleaning routines and managing household budgets